ishubin/schemio/docs/Scripting.md

 If statements
 --------------

-It is possible to to use if statements in Schemio scripting language the same way as in JavaScript.
+It is possible to use if statements in SchemioScript language the same way as in JavaScript.
 You can use `if` and `else` keywords and you can construct complex expressions:

 ```js
 x = 5